 firstname.lastname@example.org | (608) 263-4238

 Nandita Gawade has been a researcher at VARC since October 2008.
 Her work involves developing econometric methods for the estimation of value-added models.
 Currently, she is the project lead for the Hillsborough County Public Schools value-added project.
 She received her Ph.D. in economics from Princeton University.

-Lisa Geraghty joined VARC as an Outreach Specialist in 2008.
-Her work at VARC involves working as a project manager for several projects within the organization, including the Wisconsin Statewide Value-Added System, the Teacher Effectiveness Initiative, the Atlanta Public Schools, Tulsa Public Schools, and the School Quality in Public and Private Schools in Wisconsin.
+Lisa Geraghty is the lead project manager at VARC and works as a project manager for several projects within the organization, including the Wisconsin Statewide Value-Added System, the Teacher Effectiveness Initiative, Tulsa Public Schools, and the School Quality in Public and Private Schools in Wisconsin.
 Before working with VARC Ms. Geraghty worked as an education administration consultant with the Department of Public Instruction and as a teacher in the Verona Area Public Schools.
 Ms. Geraghty holds a B.A. in Sociology from Kenyon College, a MPA with a focus on Education Policy from the La Follette School of Public Affairs at the University of Wisconsin–Madison, and a MSEd with a focus on Elementary Education from Northwestern University.

 Dave Heistad is a researcher at VARC at the University of Wisconsin–Madison working on the large scale teacher effectiveness project funded by the Bush Foundation.
 He has worked as a program evaluator and researcher in Minneapolis Public Schools for the past 24 years.
 He is currently the Executive Director of the Research, Evaluation and Assessment in Minneapolis 80% of the time and works for VARC 20%.